 Yes, I said necessity.
 In a recent issue of the Gold Goats ‘n Guns Newsletter I described Bitcoin as “The Mutation That Saved Money.”
 In that piece I argued that Bitcoin was born out of the extreme fraud of the financial system under Greenspan and Bernanke.

-Leverage ratcheted up post-Y2K to levels which could only be supported through legislative fiat.
-It walled off capital from fleeing the system.
+They used leverage ratcheted up post-Y2K to levels which could only be supported through legislative fiat to wall off capital fleeing the system.

 The result was Bitcoin.